TheSighing/chimera/README.md

 # wiki-climber
-Climb wiki pages with this web crawler turned API.
+Climb wiki pages with this web crawler turned RESTFUL-API.